-The fuel tank supplied with this engine is its dedicated fuel reservoir and must not be sued as a fuel storage container.
+The fuel tank supplied with this engine is its dedicated fuel reservoir and must not be used as a fuel storage container.
 Commercial users should conform to relevant licensing or approval authority regulations.

-- 1. Air vent screw
+- 1. Fuel tank

-- 2. Fuel joint
+- 2. Fuel tank cap

-- 3. Fuel tank cap
+- 3. Air vent screw